 What distinguished SAS’s approach was an explicit focus on governance and control.
 Agentic systems that operate without human oversight or auditability create enormous enterprise risk.
 The path to production-ready agents runs directly through robust governance frameworks, defining when agents act autonomously, when they escalate, and how every decision can be traced and audited.

 The table below maps five high-value agentic AI use cases, the capabilities they unlock, and the governance requirements that must be in place before going to production.
+Agentic AI becomes part of an enterprise AI strategy only when organizations define where agents can act autonomously, when they must escalate, and how their decisions remain traceable.

 Agentic AI: Use Cases, Capabilities & Governance Requirements